Gas Safety – 10 Life Saving Tips

 1. All gas appliances should be checked Annually

-For safety and piece of mind you should always have your Gas Appliances checked.
+For safety and peace of mind you should always have your Gas Appliances checked.
 If you are on any benefit or a pension then you may be entitled to go on your energy companies Priority Services Register which will entitle you to a free annual Gas Safety Check.

 2.Remember to check your engineer is Gas Safe Registered